So You Want to Teach English in Asia?

 If you’re looking to teach adults, Wall Street English is China’s largest English teaching school.
 It actually started in Italy and can be found on almost every continent, but its popularity in China is borderline ridiculous.
 You can’t walk ten feet in Shanghai or Beijing without tripping over someone handing out flyers to prospective students.

-If it’s teaching children you’d prefer, EF is the Wall Street of kid learning, with comparable popularity in every big Chinese city.
+If you’d prefer to teach children, EF is the Wall Street of kid learning, with comparable popularity in every big Chinese city.

 Both of these companies are typically held in high regard by their employees and students.
 Having worked for WSE myself, I almost can’t fault their business practise and work ethic.
 It is overall an excellent company to work for.